astroport-fi/aips/aip/AIP3/aip3.md

 In order to further grow the LunaX-Luna pool, we propose a dual incentive mechanism.

-We propose that the Astral Assembly rewards the Luna <> LunaX LPs with 26,027 ASTRO tokens per day (9.5 M ASTRO per year).
-This results in an alloc_point value of 105,000 in the Generator contract.
+We propose that the Astral Assembly rewards the Luna <> LunaX LPs with 26,027 ASTRO tokens per day (9.5M ASTRO per year).
+This results in an `alloc_point` value of 105,000 in the Generator contract.

 The estimated APY is shown below for various levels of liquidity.

 | Liquidity in LunaX-Luna pool  | Stader Rewards APR | Astro APR  | Reward APR to User |
 | -----------------------------:|:------------------:| ----------:|-------------------:|